semgrep/semgrep-docs/docs/deepsemgrep/deepsemgrep-examples.md

 The rule searches for any variable of type `ExampleException` being logged.
 Semgrep is **not** able to find instances of `BadRequest` being logged, unlike Semgrep Pro Engine.
 Allowing typed metavariables to access information from the entire program enables users to query any variable for its type and use that information in conjunction with the rest of the code resulting in more accurate findings.

 :::note
-For a more realistic example where typed metavariables are used, see the following [rule written by Semgrep community](https://semgrep.dev/playground/s/o9l6) to find code vulnerable to the log4j vulnerability.
+For a more realistic example where typed metavariables are used, see the following [rule written by the Semgrep community](https://semgrep.dev/playground/s/o9l6) to find code vulnerable to the log4j vulnerability.
 :::

 :::tip Try it out